Massage Regulations FAQ

 If your massage business had a valid Certificate of Operation prior to January 20, 2015 you have until January 20, 2018 to apply for the CUP.

 If you had a CUP prior to September 20, 2011 for a massage establishment you do not have to obtain a new CUP, but you do have to comply with all of the new provisions of the ordinances.
-If you sell your business or add or remove any partner you will need to apply for a CUP immediately.

 All massage businesses must have a Certificate of Operation.
 This may be obtained after the CUP process at the time you apply for your business license.
 The Certificate of Operation must be accompanied by a signed copy of the lease, a floor plan drawn to scale and labeled in inches and feet, and a notarized acknowledgement from the property owner that a massage establishment will be located on the property.
 Certificates of Operation are not transferrable.